gan-police/frequency-forensics/README.md

 ...
 TODO add more.

-## Getting the ffhq example to run:
+## Getting the ffhq experiment to run:
 Download the 128x128 pixel version of the ffhq data sets.
 Insert a foor loop a random seed and code to resize i.e.
 ``` PIL.Image.fromarray(images[0], 'RGB').resize((128, 128)).save(png_filename)```